AdobeDocs/experience-manager-learn.de-DE/help/cloud-service/developing/basics/aem-sdk.md

 thumbnail: 330552.jpg
 exl-id: 6c0c7814-fa7a-47d3-a811-b15a7cb51780
 source-git-commit: b3e9251bdb18a008be95c1fa9e5c79252a74fc98
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '36'
-ht-degree: 0%
+ht-degree: 100%

 ---

-# Einführung in das AEM as a Cloud Service SDK
+# Einführung in das AEM as a Cloud Service-SDK

 Verwenden und Konfigurieren des SDK für AEM as a Cloud Service.